The Big List of Questions

 - A lot of our listeners live outside the U.S., and history and heritage months fall at different times of the year in different places.
 For example, Women's History Month is in March in the United States, but in Canada, it's in October.
 October is LGBT History Month in the United States ... but in the U.K., LGBT History Month is in February.
 (Meanwhile, the U.S. also has Pride month, celebrated in June, which isn't exactly a history month, but which a lot of people observe by talking about LGBTQ history.)

 - One of our major priorities on the show is to cover underrepresented history all year long, not just during a particular history or heritage month.
 We're not usually planning things "for" Black History Month, Women's History Month, Pride Month, et cetera, because that's history we're trying to tell all year.
+(We do, from time to time, realize it's a particular history or heritage month and we haven't covered that part of history in a while, at which point we often take the opportunity to remedy that.)

 How do you research the show?